gdoermann/llmdocgen/README.md

 input, sends them to an LLM to generate documentation comments, and returns the code with the generated documentation added.

+LLMDocGen will not just document python files but also other languages like JavaScript, Java, C++, etc.
+It can be used as a library or run as a command line tool.

 ## Features

 - Automatically documents code using LLMs